HYF-Class20/agile-development-group4-hyf-redesign/planning/development-strategy.md

 ## Navigation Bar

-Navigation link should be at top so that I can access to different pages.
+- Navigation link should be at top so that I can access to different pages.

 ## Website Title

-The title should be centered on the page, with a button labled "Apply" placed below the title.
+- The title should be centered on the page, with a button labled "Apply" placed below the title.

 ## Program

-To position the program section to the left of the main section using the appropriate CSS properties and values.
+- To position the program section to the left of the main section using the appropriate CSS properties and values.

 ## Success Story

-> As a user I want to see the success stories from previous graduates, so
-> that...I feel inspired by their journeys.
+- As a user I want to see the success stories from previous graduates, so that...I feel inspired by their journeys.
 Styling with CSS

 ## Contact us

-"Contact Us" section on a website's home page.
-This section can provide visitors with easy access to information on how to get in touch with the organization behind the website.
+> "Contact Us" section on a website's home page.
+This section can provide
+> visitors with easy access to information on how to get in touch with the
+> organization behind the website.

-Styled with HTML input typr "email", "phone-number"...
+- Styled with HTML input typr "email", "phone-number"...

 ## Footer

+As a user I want to see the footer section in the every page.

+- Having a footer can enhance the user experience by providing easy access to important information, such as the website's navigation, contact information, and social media profiles, which can improve the overall usability of the website.